memopy/rag/README.md

-rag implementation with faiss and openrouter
+rag implementation with faiss and sentence_transformers